937-382-8020

 IV Sedation: Deeper Sedation for More Involved Procedures

 IV sedation is administered through an intravenous catheter.
 Medicine is titrated to achieve a period of brief but effective sedation.
 Your vital signs are closely monitored during and after the procedure.
 In general, you’ll feel extremely relaxed and completely unbothered by what is happening during the oral surgery experience.
+It’ll almost be like you’re not even there.
+This is a great sedative administered by oral surgeons for patients who present with extreme, debilitating dentophobia.
+It does everything but put you fully under, which is something we only want to do when absolutely necessary.
 IV sedation is a great middle ground between nitrous oxide and general anesthesia.

 General Anesthesia: For Complicated Oral Surgeries

 When you think about being “put to sleep” during a surgical experience, you are thinking about general anesthesia.
 It’s our strongest sedation method available for oral and maxillofacial surgery.
+We don’t like to use it unless we have to, as it’s a highly-effective anesthesia used for oral surgeries.
 You’ll experience a more profound anesthesia experience with no memory of the actual procedure.
 We typically reserve general anesthesia for our most intense oral surgery procedures, including impacted wisdom tooth removal, dental implant placement, face or jaw reconstruction, or any larger oral surgical procedure.
+On the plus side, you’ll come to in what feels like the blink of an eye with your oral surgery a total success.

 Nervous About Oral Surgery?
 Tips to Relax